eclipse-archived/ceylon-ide-eclipse/README.md

             ceylon-ide-eclipse/tests/com.redhat.ceylon.eclipse.ui.test

-3. Select the `com.redhat.ceylon.eclipse.ui` project and run it using `Run > Run As > Eclipse Application`.
+7. Select the `com.redhat.ceylon.eclipse.ui` project and run it using `Run > Run As > Eclipse Application`.
 Now go to the new instance of Eclipse.

-4. Go to `Help > Welcome to Ceylon` to get started.
+8. Go to `Help > Welcome to Ceylon` to get started.

 ## Building with Tycho/Maven 3

+1. First make sure that your Eclipse can be run by simply typing the `eclipse` command (either by adding the `eclipse` command full path to the PATH environment variable, or by creating a symbolic link to the `eclipse` executable file in a directory already visible in the PATH).

+2. Make sure that the following GitHub repositories have all been cloned locally in the same parent directory :
+	- ceylon-dist
+	- ceylon-sdk
+	- ceylon-ide-eclipse

+2. Build a full Ceylon distribution locally (see [here](https://github.com/ceylon/ceylon-dist/blob/master/README.md#building-the-distribution) for more details) :
+    - In the `ceylon-dist` directory run : `ant clean publish-all ide-quick`

+3. Build the Ceylon SDK locally :
+    - In the `ceylon-sdk` directory run : `ant clean publish ide-quick`

-1. From this directory, type
+4. From this directory (`ceylon-ide-eclipse`), type :

-        mvn clean install -fae
+        `mvn clean install -fae`

     To skip tests completely you can do:

-        mvn clean install -Dmaven.test.skip
+        `mvn clean install -DskipTests`

-2. The directory `site/target/site` now contains an update site you can install from.
+2. The directory `site/target/repository` now contains an update site you can install from.

 ## Pushing a new release onto the development update site

 1. Build with Tycho/Maven 3 (see previous section)

-2. Copy (through sftp) the content of the directory `site/target/site` onto the server :
+2. Copy (through sftp) the content of the directory `site/target/repository` onto the server :

         www.ceylon-lang.org